jspsych/jsPsych/docs/plugins/survey.md

 Present a prompt along with a table of statements/questions (rows) and repeated response options for each statement/question (columns).

-In addition to the parameters for all question types, the multi-choice question type also offers the following parameters.
+In addition to the parameters for all question types, the likert question type also offers the following parameters.
 Parameters with a default value of *undefined* must be specified.
 Other parameters can be left unspecified if the default value is acceptable.